Symplectic resolutions of quiver varieties: Introduction

 \section{Introduction}

 Nakajima's quiver varieties \cite{Nak1994}, \cite{NakDuke98}, have become ubiquitous throughout representation theory.
-For instance, they play a key role in the categorification of representations of Kac-Moody Lie algebras, and the corresponding theory of canonical bases.
-They provide also \'etale-local models of singularities appearing in many important moduli spaces, together with, in most cases, a canonical symplectic resolution given by varying the stability parameter.
+For instance, they play a key role in the categorification of representations of Kac-Moody Lie algebras and the corresponding theory of canonical bases.
+They provide \'etale-local models of singularities appearing in important moduli spaces, together with, in most cases, a canonical symplectic resolution given by varying the stability parameter.
+They give global constructions of certain moduli spaces, such as resolutions of du Val singularities \cite{Nak1994}, Hilbert schemes of points on them \cite{Kuznetsov}, and Uhlenbeck and Gieseker instanton moduli spaces \cite{Kronheimer-Nakajima,NakajimaBook,Nakajima-ALE-Quiver}.

-Surprisingly, there seems to be no explicit criterion in the literature for when a quiver variety admits a projective symplectic resolution (often, in applications, suitable sufficient conditions for their existence are provided, but they do not appear always to be necessary).
-The purpose of this article is to give such an explicit criterion.
-Following arguments of Kaledin, Lehn and Sorger (who consider the surprisingly similar case of moduli spaces of semi-stable sheaves on a $K3$ or abelian surface), our classification result ultimately relies upon a deep result of Drezet on the local factorality of certain GIT quotients.
+Surprisingly, there seems to be no explicit criterion in the literature for when a quiver variety admits a symplectic resolution; often, in applications, suitable sufficient conditions for their existence are provided, but they do not appear always to be necessary.
+The main motivation of this article is to give such an explicit criterion.
+Following arguments of Kaledin, Lehn and Sorger (who consider the related case of moduli spaces of semistable sheaves on a $K3$ or abelian surface), our classification applies Drezet's criteria to show that certain GIT quotients are locally factorial.
+To do so we undertake a careful study of the local and global algebraic symplectic geometry of quiver varieties.

-Our classification begins by generalizing Crawley-Boevey's decomposition theorem \cite{CBdecomp} of affine quiver varieties into products of such varieties (let us call them irreducible for now), to the non-affine case (i.e., to quiver varieties with nonzero stability condition) (Theorem \ref{thm:main0}).
-Along the way, we also generalize Le Bruyn's \cite[Theorem 3.2]{LeBCoadjoint}, which computes the smooth locus of these varieties, again from the affine to nonaffine setting (Theorem \ref{thm:stablesmooth}).
+Our classification begins by generalizing Crawley-Boevey's decomposition theorem \cite{CBdecomp} of affine quiver varieties into products of such varieties, which we will call \emph{indecomposable}, to the non-affine case; i.e., to quiver varieties with nonzero stability condition (Theorem \ref{thm:main0}).
+Along the way, we also generalize Le Bruyn's theorem, \cite[Theorem 3.2]{LeBCoadjoint}, which computes the smooth locus of these varieties, again from the affine to nonaffine setting (Theorem \ref{thm:stablesmooth}).